-which integer type it is mapped to is platform-specific.
+• Some authors feel the need to print (using Rprintf or similar) vector lengths or indices which are of type R_xlen_t.
+That is (almost always) a 64-bit type but which integer type it is mapped to is platform-specific.
 The safest way is to cast the length to double and use a double format.
 So one could use something like

+'''

 SEXP Robj; R_xlen_t nelem;

-'''

-error("Actual: %0.f; Expected %0.f\n", (double) XLENGTH(Robj), (double) nelem);
+Rf_error("Actual: %0.f; Expected %0.f\n", (double) XLENGTH(Robj), (double) nele

 '''